The Open Door

 The Open Door is the second studio album by American rock band Evanescence, released on September 25, 2006, by Wind-up Records.
-The record symbolizes a new beginning for Evanescence, with Amy Lee in full creative control, incorporating new elements into their previous musical styles, including her classical influences, industrial rock, symphonic metal, progressive rock, electronica and the use of choirs on several songs.
+Amy Lee had full creative control of the record, incorporating new elements into their previous musical styles, including her classical influences, homemade sounds, industrial rock, symphonic metal, progressive rock, electronica and the use of choirs on several songs.
 The album was written in the course of 18 months, and the recording process was delayed as a result of guitarist Terry Balsamo's stroke.
 Most of the songs were co-composed by Lee and Balsamo, with production handled by Dave Fortman.